 Bugs churned in the beam of Caleb’s flashlight.
 Bats and small birds flitted above the river, feasting as the bottomlands cooled and the breeze died away.
 I sure hadn’t planned to be out here and under way at this hour.
 Two consecutive towboats had gotten star treatment from the lockmaster, and we’d had to drift on the wide pool above the dam while all of their barges stepped up the river.
 It had taken over two hours, and though a delicate sunset had made the wait less agitating, we were left to search for a decent beach in the darkness once we’d finally locked through.
 I’d never been on this stretch of water before and its banks were dense with driftwood, bushes, and rocks.
 I saw no signs of a stopping point.

 The low-pressure sodium lights of the dam slid behind a bend and left things hushed and close all around us.
-My phone’s map application had put us a few miles above the small town of Fountain City, Wisconsin.
-There tends to be dredging and therefore more sandy banks near the small towns strung along the Mississippi, and we could expect some sort of a place to pull into.
+My phone’s map application put us a few miles above the small town of Fountain City, Wisconsin.
+There tends to be dredging, and therefore more sandy banks, near the small towns strung along the Mississippi, and we could expect some sort of a place to pull into.
 The river thrilled me, but I knew we had to get off of it.
 Earlier in the day, I had envisioned pitching the tent at leisure but now I’d be happy to secure the boat, eat, and then stretch out on the bench seats for the night.
 I wondered if Caleb shared a smidge of my anxiety as we passed the red and green strobes of channel markers, but saw no breaks in the banks.
 Finally came one and then another houseboat tucked in for the night, families chatting by lamplight.
 A hundred yards farther and there it was, a steep sand ledge about thirty feet wide and bright between the tight scrub at the water’s edge.
 I angled for it, raising the trim and watching the depth.
 No ripples to suggest a wing dam or a snag.
 Closer, closer, cut the wheel and gun it in at the last…got it!
 The bow lifted and we stopped about a third of the way out of the water.
 I killed the engine.

 The smell of the hot Italian sausage, onions, and peppers searing on the butane stove was intoxicating, now that the tension had dissipated.
 An infinity of small insects hovered, a few of them sticking in the pan.
 The bugs didn’t bite but they tapped and tickled into us.
 Caleb was trying to be a good sport.
 He ate hungrily for a bit, noticed the extra additions to the glistening dish, and then decided to wrap himself in a blanket and try to flee into sleep.
 I sat back for a bit and searched the sky.
 It was changing, growing opaque and featureless.
 There was no moon or breeze and the ridgetops of the bluffs were indistinguishable in the dark.
 The current seemed almost loud under the clouds, but it lulled me anyway.